 - SES - AWS transactional e-mail delivery for reliable contact and e-commerce messaging.

-- Cloudflare – CDN improves website performance worldwide.
+- Cloudflare - CDN and video streaming service improves website performance worldwide.

-- WordPress – the overarching framework in which each website is implemented.
+- WordPress - the overarching framework within which each website is implemented.

 - WPMU - a special mode of WordPress operation which eases administration and management of multiple websites (a/k/a WP multisite or WP network).